rafaelkyrdan/ml-with-scala/src/main/scala/classification/README.md

 it will not be a problem if the combination of feature and class label not occurring together in the dataset.

+## Cross validation example(`AppCrossValidation.scala`)
+Cross-validation provides a mechanism where we use part of our available dataset to train our model and another part to evaluate the performance of this model.
+Common splits used in practice include 50/50, 60/40, and 80/20 splits.
+Compare this to the results of training and testing on the training set.
+From the output we can see that we generally achieve the highest performance when regularization is lower.
+This is because our model has seen all the data points, and with low levels of regularization, it can over- t the data set and achieve higher performance.

+In contrast, when we train on one dataset and test on another, we see that generally a slightly higher level of regularization results in better test set performance.

 ## Input data
 This example uses a dataset from a competition on Kaggle.
 The dataset was provided by StumbleUpon, and the problem relates to classifying